videojs/video.js/COLLABORATOR_GUIDE.md

 ##### I accidentally committed a broken change to master

 This is a great time to discover that something is broken.
-Because it hasn't been pushed to github yet, it's very easy to reset the change as if nothing has happened and try again.
+Because it hasn't been pushed to GitHub yet, it's very easy to reset the change as if nothing has happened and try again.

 To do so, just reset the branch against master.